cfaguilera20/100-days-of-code/r1-log.md

 ### R1D28 - Nov 07, 2020

 -   LinkBridge - Created the investment round form, migrations restructured, and improvments to the edit project form.

+### R1D29 - Nov 08, 2020

+-   LinkBridge - Round front validations, backend api.
+Fixed a bug that dindn't refresh the fornt validations messages.
+Created the vuex file for rounds.